Witiko/doctoral-thesis/main.md

-We also developed two algorithms for deciding whether a feature of a token embedding should be negated so that its value was one if, and only if, the token had the interesting property that was associated with the feature.
+We also developed two algorithms for deciding whether a feature of a token embedding should be negated so that its value was one if, and only if, the token had the *interesting property*[^81] that was associated with the feature.
 We used our algorithms to show the probabilities $P(i ⇒ j)$ of the implications $i ⇒ j$ between the interesting properties $i$ and $j$ associated with the token embedding features. [@stefanik2019semantic, Section 3.7]

+ [^81]: A property of a token is interesting if its presence is more surprising
+        than its absence.
+For example, the token *blue* has the interesting property that is is a color.
+Therefore, if the embedding of *blue* has a feature for being a color, its value should be one.

 #### Results